May 2, 2018

 Daesh’s version says that 2 of its suicide terrorists, responding to the speech of Daesh’s speaker about attacking elections, attacked the Libyan election commission in Tripoli.
 It says the terrorists shot at people, then detonated their explosives vests.
 It says at least 15 commission members and workers were killed and others wounded.
 [ICDNMar2]

 REPORTS FROM OTHER COUNTRIES

-Daesh says it killed a policeman in Bosaso city on Tuesday.
-[ICDNMar14]
+Daesh says it shot and killed a Taliban member in Khogyani, on Monday.
+[ICDNMar1]

 Daesh said on Tuesday it killed two Afghan soldiers and wounded two others in an attack on a military position in Manogai, in Kunar.
 [ICDNMar1]